namoshri/CarND-Advanced-Lane-Lines/README.md

 #### 4. Lane-line pixels and fit their positions with a polynomial:

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this.
+Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this using sliding window.
-The code for my experminets added through function called `fit_lines()`, The `fit_lines()` function takes as inputs an binary warped image.
-Details of it documented as code comments in cell "./p4.ipynb"

 ![alt text][image5]

+..also did skip sliding window for next frame, displayed visible:

+![alt text][image6]

 #### 5. Calculate the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines within `fit_lines()` function and updated in output image through `process_img()`.
+Through `common_draw()` updated calcualted curvature of line and position of vehicle.
+This function can take input from both slinding window and skip sliding window.

 #### 6. Plot back down onto the road such that the lane area is identified clearly:

-I implemented this in cell of "./p4.ipynb" through function `drawing()`.
+I implemented this in cell of "./p4.ipynb" through function `pipeline6()`.
 Here is an example of my result on a test image:

-![alt text][image6]
+![alt text][image7]

 ---